Aniel/help.niels.yt/README.md

 # help.niels.yt
-When Family and Friends want help, they need quicklinks
+When Family and Friends want help, they need quicklinks.
+This website is a shortcut to my currently favoured support tool.